How to Write Spatial Data into Tableau with FME

 6. Run the Workspace

-Click the green play button in the Workbench toolbar to run our data conversion to actually create our Hyper file from the MapInfo dataset.
+Click the green play button on the Workbench toolbar to run the data conversion and create our Hyper file from the MapInfo dataset.

 Part 2: Spatial Data Blending

-We have been given a CSV file containing information about the locations of drinking fountains in the city and would like to find out how many fountains are in each park.
-The drinking fountain dataset does have a Location column, but on closer inspection, the location names there don't match up with the park names from our MapInfo dataset.
-The CSV file does have x, y coordinates in it, maybe we can join these datasets spatially.
+We have been given a CSV file containing information on the locations of drinking fountains in the city and would like to determine how many fountains are in each park.
+The drinking fountain dataset includes a Location column, but on closer inspection, the location names don't match the park names in our MapInfo dataset.
+The CSV file does contain x and y coordinates; maybe we can join these datasets spatially.

 Click on Readers > Add Reader and set the following:

-Now we will setup the parameters for the Reader.
-Click on Parameters...
-For Feature Type Name(s) select From File Name(s).If you are using FME 2020 or newer, confirm that the Attribute Definition has x and y, set to x_coord and y_coord, respectively.
-By default, FME will map X/Y or Latitude/Longitude attributes to the x_coord and y_coord data types.
-If you are using FME 2019.2 or older, set the attribute definition to Manual and manually set the data type accordingly.
-This will tell FME to display each row in the CSV as a point - for more information, see Using the Reader parameters in the Converting from CSV Data article.
+This will tell FME to display each row in the CSV as a point.
+For more information, see Using the Reader parameters in the Converting from CSV Data article.
 This will tell FME to display each row in the CSV as a point.
 Click Ok.
 Then set the Coord.
 System to UTM83-10.
 Click Ok to add the new reader to the workspace

 ex1-p2-s1a.png